 Sheyda (Saghar) Safaeyan

-From 2014-2018, Sheyda served as an English Literature Instructor at Shiraz Payame Noor University, where she taught courses in Short Story, English Poetry, Survey of English Literature, Literary Criticism, and Reading Proficiency.
-Since 2018, she has taught first-year Composition and Introduction to Literature courses as a Graduate Associate in Teaching at the University of Arizona.
+From 2014-2018, Sheyda served as an English Literature Instructor at Shiraz Payame Noor University, where she taught courses in Short Story, English Poetry, Survey of English Literature, Literary Criticism, and Reading Comprehension and Proficiency.
+Since 2018, she has taught first-year Composition and Introduction to Literature courses as a Graduate Teaching Associate at the University of Arizona.